hrbrmstr/gdns/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 1 note (maintainer/license)

 * This is a maintenance release.

 ---

-Thinned out dependencies and modified the code to account for chances in the DoH API.
+Thinned out dependencies and modified the code to account for chances in the Google DoH API + fixed a bug in bulk_query()

+Re-submitting as per email thread re: license (can't believe I forgot that. sigh & apologies to the CRAN team.)